Mitigating space debris generation

 Space debris mitigation guidelines provide a framework for ‘what’ needs to be done.
-The way 'how’ mitigation measures must be implemented is specified in a more formal manner, via international standards - or via binding national requirements for the design and operation of space systems.
+The ‘how’ mitigation measures must be implemented is specified in a more formal manner, via international standards, or via binding national requirements for the design and operation of space systems.

 Such common standards guarantee a level field for industrial competition and for safe access to space into the future.
 International debris mitigation standards have been developed at ISO, such as in ISO24113.
 The European Cooperation on Space Standardization (ECSS) adopted ISO24113 in the space sustainability branch.